 The brilliant minds of Carnegie Mellon University have conspired to develop an algorithm that accurately tracks the location of “persons-of-interest” in complex indoor environments.

 Their design uses multi-camera, multi-object tracking to detect colors, faces, background information, and other visual cues to identify people and place them on the map.
-You can see an explanation in the above video, or check out the paper itself for the full details.
+You can see an explanation in the above video.

 But we all know why this tech is really getting attention, don’t we?